solid-adventure/trivial-docs/docs/guides/organizations.md

 ```
 :::

-Or you can fetch all your organizations:
+Or you can fetch all your Organizations:
 ::: code-group
 ```javascript [Request]
 const organizations = await fetch('http://localhost:3000/organizations', {